Heniker/web-2fa/README.md

 toggle show password should remember cursor position show global timer if all tokens are of same period

-edge fucks up timers even when page is visible. user has to make clicks on page for it not to throttle this makes animation timings wrong.
+edge fcs up timers even when page is visible. user has to make clicks on page for it not to throttle this makes animation timings wrong.
 Also token's code generation can be delayed by up to 1 second check this
 ```